-If relay setpoints do not meet the exact requirements of the application, they can be modified to suit by pressing ENTER when "For More Options Hit Enter" is displayed and entering new values to relay setpoints as required.
-Alternatively, the relevant relay setpoint can be accessed either by the main menu system or directly via parameter number and changed as necessary.
+If relay setpoints do not meet the exact requirements of the application, they can be modified to suit by pressing ENTER when, "For More Options Hit Enter", is displayed, and entering new values to relay setpoints as required.
+Alternatively, access the setpoints by the main menu system or directly accessing the parameters.